Birds Florida

 King Rail With Long Slightly Curved Beak, Brown Streaked Plumage, And Long Legs Walking In Marsh Grass

-The King Rail Is The Largest Rail Species In North America, With A Long, Slightly Decurved Bill Suited For Probing Into Mud And Shallow Water For Insects Crustaceans And Small Fish.
-Its Plumage Is A Mix Of Rich Browns And Rusty Tones Helping It Blend Into Marsh Vegetation.
+The King Rail Is One Of The Most Elusive Florida Birds With Long Beaks Recognized By Its Long Slightly Curved Bill Perfect For Probing Into Mud And Shallow Water For Insects Crustaceans And Small Fish.
+Its Plumage Of Deep Brown And Rusty Shades Helps It Blend Seamlessly Into Marsh Vegetation Making It Difficult To Spot.

 Long-Billed Dowitcher